Unsure about a certain mortgage term? Use this mortgage glossary to find the information you need.

 A government-sponsored entity that purchases and sells conventional residential mortgages as well as those insured by FHA or guaranteed by VA.

 The mortgage interest rate will remain the same on these mortgages throughout the term of the mortgage for the original borrower.
+For more details please visit our Fixed Rate Mortgage page.

 A loan insured by the Federal Housing Administration open to all qualified home purchasers.
 While there are limits to the size of FHA loans, they are generous enough to handle moderately priced homes almost anywhere in the country.
+For more details please visit our FHA Loan page.

 Federal Home Loan Mortgage Corporation (FHLMC)